RikkiS0105/Codecademy-GitHub-Practice/Readme.txt

 repo version and then stage that file and then commit it (replacing the one already in stage and commit areas)?

+Now checking out git reset to unstage(remove from commit) a file staged for commit